rvennam/kube-code-camp/exercise-3b/README.md

   ```
 This will ask Kubernetes to "diff" our yaml file with the current state of the Deployment and apply just those changes.

+## Create a Service

 We can now define a Service object to expose the deployment to external clients.

-6. We can now define a Service object to expose the deployment to external clients.
+1. We can now define a Service object to expose the deployment to external clients.
   ```
   apiVersion: v1
   kind: Service